Android Pay available in the UK

 Banks that are supported on the Android Pay platform are Bank of Scotland, First Direct, Halifax, HSBC, Lloyds Bank, M&S Bank, MBNA and Nationwide Building Society.
 Barclays customers will not be able to use the app, as Barclays are launching their own product to compete in the digital wallet landscape.

 All of Handepay’s terminals support Android Pay payments, alongside Apple Pay and contactless cards.
-Request a quote to see what your business could save.
+Find out more to see what your business could save.